O’Brien’s Corner Improvement Project, Agawam

 Town of Agawam

-The project is focusing on safety improvements for pedestrians and cyclists navigating the intersection, while maintaining vehicle operations.
-The proposed project will tighten the radii of Maple Street intersecting with Springfield Street to provide traffic calming.
-Project elements will include: a 6-foot sidewalk and 8-foot, bi-directional, separated bicycle lane; sidewalks to create defined entrance and exit routes from the parking lot east of Rowley Street, reducing pedestrian and bicycle conflict with vehicles; curb extensions; high-visibility pedestrian crosswalk and bicycle crossings; and shared lane markings, referred to as “Sharrows”, at project termini.
+The project focuses on safety improvements for pedestrians and cyclists navigating the intersection, while maintaining vehicle operations.
+The design will tighten the radii of Maple Street intersecting with Springfield Street to provide traffic calming.
+Project elements include: a six-foot sidewalk and eight-foot shared use path; sidewalks to create defined entrance and exit routes from the parking lot east of Rowley Street, reducing pedestrian and bicycle conflict with vehicles; curb extensions; high-visibility pedestrian crosswalk and bicycle crossings; and shared lane markings, referred to as “Sharrows”, at project termini.
 A slight alignment shift in Springfield Street to the west of O’Brien’s Corner will provide a traffic calming effect as drivers approach the intersection.
 The existing traffic signals will be upgraded to include new pedestrian posts, countdown indication, APS/vibro-tactile pedestrian pushbuttons, video detection, and emergency vehicle preemption.
 It includes the design and implementation of BMPs for sedimentation and erosion control.
 Finally, there is a bus stop along PVTA Route 14 located within the project limits that will be improved and made ADA-complaint.